 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.”

 Jesus Himself said that in this world we would have trouble.
 Believe me when I say that He faced His own troubles here on Earth as well.
 So, if some misinformed know-it-all promises you that life is about you, and that it’s all of your own making–they’re full of it!
 Sometimes they say you can speak wealth and health into your own life.
 Well, you can go ahead and try it I guess, but it won’t get you very far, or anywhere worth going for that matter.
 It’s a lie, and it won’t bring you any less trouble (infact it will likely bring you more trouble) than a life spent with Jesus would.
-If you were hoping that knowing God would free you of all life’s problems, I’m sorry to say that we have our troubles in this world too.
-Scripture even gives us the heads up, and again, Jesus said it Himself as well.
+If you were hoping that knowing God would free you of all life’s problems, I’m sorry to say that we have our troubles in this world too: Jesus said it Himself.

 “Dear friends, do not be surprised at the fiery ordeal that has come on you to test you, as though something strange were happening to you.
 But rejoice inasmuch as you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed.